1990 All-Ireland Under-21 Football Championship

-The 1990 All-Ireland Under-21 Football Championship was the 27th staging of the All-Ireland Under-21 Football Championship since its establishment by the Gaelic Athletic Association in 1964.
+The 1990 All-Ireland Under-21 Football Championship was the 27th staging of the competition since its inception by the Gaelic Athletic Association in 1964.

-Cork entered the championship as defending champions, however, they were defeated by Kerry in the Munster final.
+Cork entered the championship as the defending champions, but were defeated by Kerry in the Munster final.

 On 13 May 1990, Kerry won the championship following a 5–12 to 2–11 defeat of Tyrone in the All-Ireland final.
 This was their sixth All-Ireland title overall and their first in 13 championship seasons.